surbhi-singh/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
 Solutions
-This repo has my solutions of the hackerrank problems.
+This repo has my solutions of the hackerrank problems listed by the problem name.